childerx/yourAID/README.md

 # yourAID
-'ve got you covered with Carrier COnductivity function, Total Surface Area function,
+'ve got you covered with Carrier Conductivity function, Total Surface Area function, Mobility of Electrons fuctions and attached to it a Metlab Website...